- What is the application deadline?

 What is the application deadline?

-- The deadline for all applications for the Advanced Standing program is January 31.
+- The deadline for all applications for the Advanced Standing program has been extended to March 1 instead of January 31.

 - The suggested deadline for all applications for the Standard Programs is March 1.